Bixilon/Minosoft/ReadMe.md

 2. Clone this repo (`git clone https://gitlab.bixilon.de/bixilon/minosoft.git`)
 3. Change directory (`cd minosoft`)
 4. Checkout the branch (`git checkout <branch>`).
 Probably `render`
-5. Run Minosoft with `mvn javafx:run`.
+5. Build and run Minosoft with `mvn clean verify exec:java`.
 If any errors occur, feel free to open an issue.
 In this early stage it might be helpful to delete the app data folder (only of minosoft).